Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 In this article, we delve into what this technology entails, its developments, and the benefits of its usage.

-SIEM stands for Security Information and Event Management.
+SIEM stands for Security Information & Event Management.
 It combines SIM (Security Information Management) and SEM (Security Event Management).
 In more detail:

 SIM automates the collection and orchestration of logs (though not in real-time).
 Data is collected and sent to a centralized server using software agents installed on various monitored system devices.